How to fill out a volleyball line-up/roster sheet

 you need to consider choosing a player who is a great leader and advocate for the team, but also who will most likely stay on the court for the entirely of the set.

 The reason we want a player who will likely stay on the court without substitution is because each time your floor captain subs out the scores table and down referee will need to ask you, “who’s your new floor captain?”.
-This takes up both the coaches, and referees mental space/time so it’s best to try your best to just choose someone who usually stays in for the entirely of the set.
+This takes up both the coaches, and referees mental space/time so it’s better to choose someone who typically stays in for the entirely of the set.

 I usually pick my setter, and I would never choose a middle or libero.
 My middles and liberos are switching every 3 rotations so that would be a disaster to keep up with as I’m taking live game statistics, coaching my 6 players on, and managing the bench + scores table/referee.